elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

 So whats the issue?
 You are checking the title of the first card each time, looks fine right?

-This code can have essentially race conditions.
+This code can have race conditions.
 When you run a system specs you are in essence running 3 different processes: the server serving your app under test, the code doing the testing and the Javascript on the page.

 The Javascript on the page is what can cause you the most trouble.
+If the expectations that the test is making get ahead of where the Javascript is at you get failures.
+They are flaky because sometimes the Javascript will keep pace and sometime it won't.

 Lets first look at the happy path of the code execution: